phdesign/album-rsync/README.md

                    [src] [dest]

-A python script to manage synchronising a local directory of photos with a remote service based on an rsync interaction pattern.
+A python script to manage synchronising a local directory of photos with a remote storage provider based on an rsync interaction pattern.

 positional arguments:
   src                   the source directory to copy or list files from, or